 Check with your vet to see if your dog is ready for jumps.
 Your Fido should also be well socialized, because there are bound to be distractions and he will be off leash.
 He should be friendly to both people and other dogs.

 When starting out there are some things you will have to learn about your dog, yourself, and the dog agility competitions you go to.
 First, you will need to find out what motivates your dog.
-Is it treats?
+Is it healthy dog treats?
 Tennis balls?
 This is how you will be motivating him to follow your commands and do the work.

 However, these items cannot be used while competing, only for training.